RobinKuiper/Roll20APIScripts/README.md

 ![Prone Description](https://i.imgur.com/NhASVq0.png "Prone Description")

-It uses the following condition/statusmarker list:
+It uses the following condition/statusmarker list by default (but you can always change this in the code):

 * Blinded, bleeding-eye
 * Charmed, broken-heart